sagarwani/ImplementingAES_HMAC_256/README.md

-This is an implementation of "raw" AES Cipher with HMAC-SHA256 algorithm.
+This is an implementation of "raw" AES Cipher with HMAC-SHA256 algorithm and CBC mode encryption.